Pre-sessional Summer Programme

 Arrival and Welcome

 We recommend that you access the textbooks for the course.
-The 2023 list will be provided soon.
+The 2024 list will be provided in advance of the programme.

 You should have a non-programmable calculator to use for the Mathematics exam.